 -type freakout amongst viewers, and the movie has never been shown again on British TV.

 In this dark Belgian cult hit, a documentary film crew follows a serial killer who murders people on camera, nonchanlantly explaining his approach.

 © Dick Clark Productions

-In this made-for-TV movie that originally aired on the UPN television network, a teenager named Tommy is filming his family's Thanksgiving dinner when he captures aliens on his video camera.The aliens quickly follow him home and, well, do some "probing" around.
-The ahead-of-its-time movie plays like Signs meets The Blair Witch Project (it even includes a tearful farewell from Tommy, a la Blair Witch's oft-parodied scene) and predates both.
+This made-for-TV movie that originally aired on the UPN television network is actually a remake of U.F.O.
+Abduction.
+In it, a teenager named Tommy is filming his family's Thanksgiving dinner when he captures aliens on his video camera.The aliens quickly follow him home and, well, do some "probing" around.
+It plays like Signs meets The Blair Witch Project (even including a tearful farewell from Tommy, a la Blair Witch's oft-parodied scene), although it predates both.

 This intelligent faux documentary investigates the "Jersey Devil murders," the 1995 killings of two hosts of a local public access TV show called Fact or Fiction